Start digging into the best things to do in Shanghai, and you’ll quickly discover why the biggest city in China is a favourite among travellers.

 Marvel at the blissful Yuyuan Garden

 Dating back to the Ming Dynasty, this stunning five-acre Chinese garden sits off the main drag of Shanghai Old Street, tucked past the warrens of an old-style Asian bazaar.

 After traversing over an emerald pond upon the tourist-packed zig-zagging Jiu Qu Bridge—quite a sight in itself!—grab your entrance ticket (40 yuan) to find your bliss inside.

-If the wide boulevards and tall skyscrapers make Shanghai seem like any other city on earth, shatter your expectations with a visit to the unexpected Old French Concession.
+If the wide boulevards and tall skyscrapers make Shanghai seem like any other place on earth, shatter your expectations with a visit to the unexpected Old French Concession.

-With the immense size of the French Concession, it’s best to tackle it at a languid pace rather than on a time-crunch.
-Here are a few places to look out for:
+With the immense size of the Old French Concession, it’s smartest to tackle it at a languid pace rather than on a time-crunch.

-- Wukang Lu: A lovely street in the French Concession lined with some important historical buildings and cozy cafés that exude more than a minor European vibe.
+- Wukang Lu: A lovely street lined with some important historical buildings and cozy cafés that exude more than a minor European vibe.
 Pop into Ferguson Lane, an art-deco-inspired pedestrian area between Taian Road and Hunan Road, to dabble in some fine wine and tapas at some of Shanghai’s trendiest bars and restaurants.
 Be sure to catch a glimpse of the Normandy Apartments (Wukang Mansion) at the corner of Huaihai Lu, a famous building from the 1920s built in French Renaissance style.

-- Fuxing Lu: One of the main roads of the French Concession housing design studios and cool art boutiques shaded under the trees.
+- Fuxing Lu: One of the main roads housing design studios and cool art boutiques shaded under the trees.

 Getting to the French Concession: The Shanghai French Concession is a huge area so there’s a multitude of possibly entry points.
 Some of the main metro stations include Changshu Road Station, Shanghai Library Station, and Huaihai Middle Road Station.